 The benefit of ring push-ups compared to regular push-ups is that the rings allow a natural movement of the hands.
 Twisting the hands during the exercise will activate more muscle fibers than a standard push-up.

 Try to rotate your grip inward when you lower yourself down and rotate the grip back when you press.

-If you need to target the upper chest muscles more, you can elevate your feet on a platform.
+You can elevate your feet on a platform if you need to target the upper chest muscles more.
 The movement is the same as with the regular push-up.
 However, your body will be at an angle, from the feet to your head.

 This exercise variation will challenge your core even more.
 Remind yourself to keep the center tight.

-This is an advanced exercise that requires you to proceed with caution if you don’t have any experience with calisthenics or gymnastics.
+This advanced exercise requires you to proceed with caution if you don’t have any experience with calisthenics or gymnastics.
 Improperly executing this exercise can lead to a shoulder injury.

-If you’re able to do this exercise correctly, it is one of my favorite bodyweight gymnastics exercises to improve pectus excavatum and flared ribs.
+If you can do this exercise correctly, it is one of my favorite bodyweight gymnastics exercises to improve pectus excavatum and flared ribs.

-To perform it, you need to elevate your feet just like you would in an incline ring push-up.
-Adjust the straps of the rings, so they are at the same height as the platform you elevate your feet on.
+You need to elevate your feet just like you would in an incline ring push-up to perform it.
+Adjust the straps of the rings so they are at the same height as the platform you elevate your feet on.
 Start in a standard push-up position with your back straight.